coding-linguist/folkets-lexicon-dsl/README.md

 ### CONTRIBUTE

-The perl commands used for generating the dictionaries can be found inside the dev branch.
-They are no longer maintained, but feel free to use them as a reference.
+The perl commands used to generate the dictionaries can be found inside folkets-sv-en-script and folkets-en-sv-script.
+They are provided as a reference.
+They are no longer maintained, and do not constitute working scripts.

 ### TERMS OF USE
 The DSL version of the "Folkets lexikon", is a derivative of the work available at http://folkets-lexikon.csc.kth.se/ under CC-BY-SA-2.5 (http://creativecommons.org/licenses/by-sa/2.5/).
 For attribution information of the source material see: http://folkets-lexikon.csc.kth.se/folkets/om.en.html.

 The DSL version is licensed under CC-BY-SA-2.5 by Jennie Petoumenou.

-The code used for generation of the DSL version is distributed under the terms of the GNU General Public License v3.0 or later.
+The code used to generate the DSL version is distributed under the terms of the GNU General Public License v3.0 or later.

 ### VERSION
 Source file retrieved on 21/02/2016